-A cycle M consists of several T cycles, one of which has the particularity of taking into account the signal sent to the /WAIT pin by an external component.
+A cycle M consists of several T cycles, some of which place a wait signal in the active state to indicate to another circuit that the Z80A agrees that it should be slowed down.
 This wait cycle is commonly named Tw.
-At this Tw cycle it honors an active low signal on /WAIT and runs wait cycles until this line getting up again.
 This is particularly the case for the instructions:

-- OPCODE FETCH, during the 2nd cycle T of the first M Cycle (M1). - Reading memory, during the 2nd cycle T of second M Cycle (M2). - Writing memory, during the 2nd cycle T of 3rd M Cycle (M3). - IO REQ, during the 3rd cycle T.
+- OPCODE FETCH, during the 2nd cycle T.

+- Reading or writing memory, during the 2nd cycle T.

+- IO REQ, during the 3rd cycle T.

-When the Z80A "performs" a cycle Tw, it looks at its wait line (in this case that connected to the gate array) and if it is active, then it will generate another cycle Tw.
-This allows to block the processor indefinitely if the circuit that drives the line wait decides to.
+When the Z80A "performs" a cycle Tw, it looks at its Wait line (in this case that connected to the gate array) and if it is active, then it will generate another cycle TW.
+This makes it possible to block the processor indefinitely if the circuit that drives the line wait decides to.